 ROAD sounds perfect for me or someone I know – what now?
 Contact Us!

-ROAD is a Building Better Opportunities Programme, jointly funded by the European Social Fund and the National Lottery through the Big Lottery Fund as part of their investment into local projects that tackle the root causes of poverty and promote social inclusion.
+ROAD is a Building Better Opportunities Programme, jointly funded by the European Social Fund and the National Lottery through the National Lottery Community Fund as part of their investment into local projects that tackle the root causes of poverty and promote social inclusion.
 You can find out more about Building Better Opportunities Programmes here.
-The Big Lottery Fund uses money raised by National Lottery players to help communities achieve their ambitions.
+The National Lottery Community Fund uses money raised by National Lottery players to help communities achieve their ambitions.
 From small, local projects to UK-wide initiatives, its funding brings people together to make a difference to their health, wellbeing and environment.
 Since June 2004 it has awarded £8.5 billion to projects that improve the lives of millions of people.

-ROAD has received funding from the Big Lottery Fund and the European Social Fund as part of the 2014-2020 European Structural and Investment Funds Growth Programme in England.
+ROAD has received funding from the National Lottery Community Fund and the European Social Fund as part of the 2014-2020 European Structural and Investment Funds Growth Programme in England.
 The Department for Work and Pensions is the Managing Authority for the England European Social Fund programme.
 Established by the European Union, the European Social Fund helps local areas stimulate their economic development by investing in projects which will support skills development, employment and job creation,

 social inclusion and local community regenerations.